cawa-93/vite-electron-builder/README.md

 This is a secure template for electron applications.
 Written following the latest safety requirements, recommendations and best practices.

-Under the hood is used [Vite] — super fast, nextgen bundler, and [electron-builder] for compilation.
+Under the hood is used [Vite] — superfast, nextgen bundler, and [electron-builder] for compilation.

 ___